Tetris

 • The company plans to revamp the spectator experience with AI and instant replays to match Olympic standards.

 Fresh off the massive success of the Red Bull Tetris World Final in Dubai, The Tetris Company has expressed its interest in bidding for the legendary puzzle game to be an Olympic esport.
-Following a spectacular tournament on Dec 13, 2025, where gameplay was projected into the night sky, company executives confirmed their ambition to secure a spot in the Olympic movement.
-Maya Rogers, CEO of The Tetris Company, stated that becoming an Olympic esports is definitely one of their primary ambitions over the next one to three years.
+Following a spectacular tournament on December 13, 2025, where gameplay was projected into the night sky by thousands of drones, company executives confirmed their ambition to secure a spot in the Olympic movement.

 The timing of this bid is critical for the esports industry.
-The path to the Olympics is currently being reshaped after the IOC recently cancelled the 2027 Olympic Esports Games in Riyadh and ended a 12-year partnership deal early.
-The IOC had previously faced backlash for excluding popular titles like League of Legends and Counter-Strike from its 2023 Esports Series due to violence.
+The path to the Olympics is currently being reshaped after the IOC cancelled the 2027 Olympic Esports Games in Riyadh and ended a 12-year partnership deal with Saudi Arabia in October 2025.
+The partnership, announced during the 2024 Paris Olympics, fell apart after both parties mutually agreed to pursue separate esports ambitions.

-With the IOC now looking for a "new approach" to esports, the success of the Dubai event highlights Tetris's viability as a non-violent, globally appealing title amid ongoing discussions for future inclusion.
+The IOC had previously faced backlash for excluding popular titles like League of Legends and Counter-Strike from its 2023 Olympic Esports Series due to violence concerns.
+With the IOC now looking for a "new approach" to esports and pursuing a "new partnership model," the success of the Dubai event highlights Tetris's viability as a non-violent, globally appealing title amid ongoing discussions for future inclusion.

 Krishna Goswami